Degree Works Frequently Asked Questions

 Contact your academic/faculty advisor.

-You can use the "What If" option on the Worksheets tab to do an audit using criteria you select.
-Be sure to select the correct Degree, Catalog Term and Major.
+You can use the What-If option on the Worksheets tab to do an audit using criteria you select.
+Be sure to select the correct Degree, Catalog Term, and Major.
 What-If audits do not guarantee that you are eligible to major in the area you select.
-If you decide you'd like to change your major, contact the advising center of the new major for information and instructions.
+If you decide you'd like to change your major, you can complete the online Declaration of Major workflow.

 The Graduation Calculator option on the GPA Calc tab will show what average you will need in your remaining credits to graduate with your desired GPA.